-Referrals for support coordination services are only made from the Office for Citizens with Developmental Disabilities (OCDD) through the Medicaid data management contractor.
-The applicant must be interviewed to obtain the required demographic information, preferably face-to-face in the applicant's home, within three working days of receipt of the Freedom of Choice (FOC) form.
+Referrals for support coordination services are only made from OCDD through the Medicaid data contractor.
+The applicant must be interviewed to obtain the required demographic information, preferably face-to-face in the applicant's home, within three working days of receipt of the FOC form.